Former US vice-president accuses Washington of obstructing Bali climate talks.

 Mohamed Hassan, Somalia

-On the other side, the European Union and developing nations argue that rich nations should take the lead in fighting global warming.
+But the EU and the developing nations argue that rich nations should take the lead in fighting global warming and adopt the 25-40 per cent cuts.

 On Thursday, Al Gore, the former US vice-president, said his country was blocking progress on climate change.